Northern Ontario winter roads

 - CVOR number

-- whether the request pertains to a specific type of vehicle or geographic location that makes the carrier unique
+- whether the request is for a specific type of vehicle, or geographic location that makes your carrier unique

-- exemption duration, including the start and end date
+- the exemption duration, including the start and end date

-- alternatives that have been considered and the reasons why they are not viable
+- alternatives that you have considered and the reasons why they are not viable

-- the impacts if the exemption is denied
+- any impacts you may experience if we deny the exemption